runmachine-io/runmachine/cmd/runm-metadata/docs/data_layout.md

 ## Key namespaces

-When we use the term **key namespace**, we simply refer to a string key in `etcd` that has no value but rather has a set of subkeys "under" it.
+When we use the term **key namespace**, we simply refer to a string key in `etcd` that ends in a "/".
+These keys will have no value but rather will have a set of subkeys "under" it.
 If you think of the `etcd` data store as a filesystem, you can equate a key namespace as a directory in the filesystem.

-So, a key of `/a/b` is a key namspace if there exists additional keys (or key namespaces) *under* `/a/b`, such as `/a/b/c` or `/a/b/d/e`.

 When showing a key namespace, we use a directory-like structure, like so:

 ```
-/a
-  /b
-    /c
-    /d
-      /e
+a/
+  b/
+    c/
+    d/
+      e
 ```

+Above, `a/`, `a/b/`, `a/b/c/`, `a/b/d/` are all key namespaces, while `a/b/d/e`
+represents a key.

 ## Valued keys